lsst/rtn-045/index.rst

 Known warnings
 ^^^^^^^^^^^^^^

-If a code cell produces a warning which is known and it should be ignored, the preferred method is to add a markdown cell *before* the code cell which produces the warning, to tell the user it is acceptable to ignore.
+If a code cell produces a warning which is known and is safe to ignore, add an indented statement (see `Markdown cells`_) about the warning before the code cell which produces the warning.

-It is not preferred to use, e.g., ``warnings.simplefilter("ignore", category=UserWarning)``, because ignoring categories of warnings can allow real issues to go unnoticed.
+Do not use, e.g., ``warnings.simplefilter("ignore", category=UserWarning)``, because
+ignoring categories of warnings can allow real issues to go unnoticed.